D-2000-99/D-2000-99/README.md

 I'm Deepak, a Python developer and an AI enthusiast.

-🤓 I work with Keras, Tensorflow, scikit-learn, etc to breathe life into machines!
+<p>🤓 I work with Keras, Tensorflow, scikit-learn, etc to breathe life into machines!</p>
-👨‍🎤 I also do art and write sometimes!
-Check it out here: https://embrite.wordpress.com/
+<p>🎨✍ I also do art and write sometimes!
+Check it out here: https://embrite.wordpress.com/</p>

 📫 Instagram: @deepak_haridas_
 <!--